jakubvalenta/covid-berlin-scraper/README.md

     $ ./covid-berlin-scraper --cache my_cache_dir --verbose download-archives
     ```

-3. Download and parse the content of all press releases stored in the database
+3. Download and parse the content of all press releases and district tables
-   and generate a CSV output:
+   stored in the database and generate a CSV output:

     ``` shell
     $ ./covid-berlin-scraper --cache my_cache_dir --verbose parse-press-releases \